nickgerace/gfold/README.md

 cargo install --git https://github.com/nickgerace/gfold
 ```

+**Note**: There is now an experimental release build for Linux amd64.
+It's a statically linked binary using MUSL.

 ## Usage

 There's only two usage options at the moment (CWD or specified path), but you can use the ```--help``` flag for more details.